 This recipe is the ultimate when it comes to homemade vegan ice creams that defy reason.
-Pairing vegan cookie dough with vegan ice coconut ice cream is probably one of the best ideas of the last century.
-Maybe that's stretching it.
-But you know what I'm saying, which is YUM.
+It pairs vegan cookie dough with vegan coconut ice cream into a delicious and creamy treat that is perfect for a hot day.

 - For the Cookie Dough:

 - 3/4 cup brown sugar (light, packed)